The Question That Changes Everything

 The Asymmetry

-A rational person, presented with this asymmetry, would make the bet that carries the lower downside risk.
-The person who trusts God entirely, if wrong, has trusted the wrong thing—but has at least trusted God, which is never a sin.
-The person who trusts themselves, if wrong, has committed precisely the error that separates the saved from the damned.
+One position carries minimal consequence if wrong.
+The other carries catastrophic consequence if wrong.
+The person who trusts God entirely, if wrong, has at least trusted God.
+The person who trusts themselves, if wrong, has committed the error that separates saved from damned.

 The Pastoral Distinction